dicebear/dicebear/apps/docs/pages/styles/moods/index.md

 ---
 title: Moods – Avatar Style
 description: >
-  Create Moods avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Free mood avatar generator: pastel shapes with faces from cheerful to sleepy to grumpy.
+Create Moods avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---